elisabethp82/Coursera_Data_Cleaning_Project/CodeBook.md

 * Using the labels from the activity_labels table, descriptive labels in the data_final_mean_std table are build and saved in a new table (easy_table).
 * Using the "melt" function of the "reshape2" package the data is converted into a narrow table.
 * Using the "dcast" function of the "reshape2" package the data is averaged (mean and standard deviation)
+* In the averaged_data the unnecessary dots are removed from the column names are cleaned up, resulting in tidy_data.
 * Finally the data is written to the "tidy_data.txt" file.

 ## Description of the "tidy_data.txt" file